 The Kubernetes control plane is responsible for managing all cluster-level operations.
 It exposes the API server, schedules new Pods onto Nodes, and stores the system’s current state.
 Breaching the control plane could give attackers control of your cluster.

-Implementing these strategies will help lockdown the control plane and limit the effects of any compromise that occurs.
+Implementing the following strategies will help lock down the control plane and limit the effects of any compromise that occurs:

-Don’t forget your Nodes when you’re securing your environment.
-Basic misconfiguration at the Node-level could compromise your entire cluster in a worst case scenario.
+Remember your Nodes when you’re securing your environment.
+In a worst-case scenario, basic misconfiguration at the Node level could compromise your entire cluster.
 Gaining access to a Node grants attackers privileged access to the Kubernetes API server through abuse of the Kubelet worker process that all Nodes run.

 Securing Nodes used for Kubernetes is no different from protecting any other production server.
-You should monitor system logs regularly and keep the OS updated with new security patches, kernel revisions, and CPU microcode packages as they become available.
+You should monitor system logs regularly and update the OS with new security patches, kernel revisions, and CPU microcode packages as they become available.

-It’s best to dedicate your Nodes to Kubernetes.
+You should dedicate your Nodes to Kubernetes.
 Avoid running other workloads directly on a Node, particularly network-exposed software, which could give attackers a foothold.
-Lockdown external access to sensitive protocols such as SSH.
+Lock down external access to sensitive protocols such as SSH.

 Kubernetes defaults to allowing all Pods to communicate freely with each other.
 Compromising one Pod could let bad actors inspect its surroundings and then move laterally into other workloads.
-Breaching the Pod that serves your website allows an attacker to direct traffic straight to your database Pods, for example.
+For example, breaching the Pod that serves your website allows an attacker to direct traffic straight to your database Pods.

 Network policies are a Kubernetes resource type that you can apply to your cluster using YAML files.
-Here’s a simple example Policy that targets Pods with an app-component: database label:
+Here’s a simple example policy that targets Pods with an app-component: database

 apiVersion: networking.k8s.io/v1